Sengstock, Kramer Are Kane County Connects 2017 Summer Interns!

 About Annabel Sengstock

-Annabel Sengstock first got involved with journalism two years ago when she became news editor for the St. Charles East High School newspaper, the X-Ray.
+Annabel Sengstock will be a senior at St. Charles East High School in the 2017-18 school year.
+Annabel first got involved with journalism two years ago when she became news editor for her high school newspaper, the X-Ray.
 She is a member of the National Honor Society, vice president of National English Honor Society and a head tutor for Saints Helping Hawks, a homework help program at Wredling Middle School.

 Although she wants to major in education, Sengstock feels that learning to write efficiently and effectively is an essential skill for everyone to learn before going to college.
-Through her internship with Kane County Connects, Sengstock hopes to meet new people and become introduced to new perspectives.
+Through her internship with Kane County Connects, Sengstock hopes to hone her journalistic skills, meet new people and become introduced to new perspectives.

 About Elizabeth Kramer